If you knew that your website had only seven seconds to impress your prospects, what would you change about it?

 A hard-to-spot phone number, email address and business location can potentially cost you customers and sales for this very reason.

 HubSpot found that incorporating anchor CTAs in their content increased their conversion rate by 121%.

-CTAs are a key ingredient of effective marketing.
-They reduce decision fatigue and guide the visitors to take specific actions.
+CTAs are a key ingredient in effective marketing.
+They reduce decision fatigue and guide visitors to take specific actions.

 You publish content on your site with a purpose.
-And including compelling CTAs will ensure that each landing page or blog post is meaningful and it fits into your overall marketing plan.
+Including compelling CTAs will ensure that each landing page or blog post is meaningful and fits into your overall marketing plan.

 A simple CTA like “Click here” or “Buy now” can significantly increase click-through rates and conversions.